-(a) Short-term financial instruments, comprising cash, accounts receivable, sales taxes recoverable and accounts payable and other liabilities are carried at amortized cost which, due to their short-term nature, approximates their fair value.
+- (a) Short-term financial instruments, comprising cash, accounts receivable, sales taxes recoverable and accounts payable and other liabilities, credit facility and distributions payable are carried at amortized cost which, due to their short-term nature, approximates their fair value. - (b) Long-term financial instruments consist of debt.
+The fair value of debt is based upon discounted future cash flows using discount rates, adjusted for the REIT's own credit risk, that reflect current market conditions for instruments with similar terms and risks.
+Such fair value estimates are not necessarily indicative of the amounts the REIT might pay or receive in actual market transactions.